apache/beam/sdks/go/pkg/beam/runners/prism/internal/README.md

 ## Testing

-The sub packages should have reasonable Unit Test coverage in their own directories, but most features will be exercised via executing pipelines in the internal package, and engine package.
+The sub packages should have reasonable Unit Test coverage in their own directories, but most features will be exercised via executing pipelines in the internal and engine packages.
 To avoid overly re-implementing tests, use of the "_test" formalism to validate coverage through re-using tests from sdks/go/tests is recommended.

 For the time being test DoFns should be added to standard build in order to validate execution